Mrmongoose64/learningJournal2024/README.md

 ## 2025-01-07

 I enabled the functionality of the random sound effect system.
 I made the footstep sounds myself last year during Game Production, by tapping on an electric heater and recording the audio.
 I also made some modifications to the resolution of the game, as I was experiencing issues when testing in my screen's native resolution.
-Despite not needing a build for this module, I wanted to make sure that it'd work anyway.
+Despite not needing a build for this module, I wanted to make sure that it'd work anyway.<br>

+I recorded myself playing through the game, and spent some time editing the footage to create an in-depth video demo that details its functions.
+I've uploaded the project files to a new GitHub repository, and I'll soon gather everything into one place, ready for submission.